Subramanian-S7/Subramanian-S7/README.md

 - 🎓 Computer Science Engineering Graduate (2026)
 - 💻 Aspiring Software Engineer with a strong interest in Java Backend Development
-- 🚀 Building production-ready backend applications using Java and Spring Boot
+- 🚀 Building secure and scalable backend applications using Java and Spring Boot
-- 🌱 Currently enhancing my expertise in Spring Security, JWT, Redis, Docker, AWS, and Microservices
+- 🌱 Currently learning Redis, Docker, AWS, Microservices, and System Design
-- 💡 Passionate about building scalable, secure, and high-performance backend applications
+- 💡 Passionate about designing RESTful APIs and solving real-world problems
-- 📚 Always learning modern software engineering principles and backend technologies
 - ⚡ Open to Software Engineer and Java Backend Developer opportunities

 ---